geometerio/elixir-phoenix-dockerfile-examples/README.md

 # Elixir/Phoenix Dockerfile Examples

-The files in this repo are what you need to copy into your Elixir/Phoenix project, based on whether your Phoenix app has a database or not, in order to get it to run on a service such as [Digital Ocean's App Platform](https://www.digitalocean.com/products/app-platform/).
-Note that the Dockerfile is identical in both cases, and simply requires that the appropriate environment variables be set (they are specified in `.envrc.sample`).
-One can also access Hex packages from a private org by setting the appropriate environment variables.
+The files in this repo are what you need to copy into your Elixir/Phoenix project (based on whether your Phoenix app has a database or not) in order to get it to run on a service such as [Digital Ocean's App Platform](https://www.digitalocean.com/products/app-platform/).
+Note that the Dockerfile is identical in both cases, and simply requires that the appropriate environment variables be set (the list of variables and example values are given in `.envrc.sample`).
+One can also access Hex packages published by a private org by setting the appropriate environment variables (`HEX_PRIVATE_ORG` and `HEX_PRIVATE_ORG_READ_ONLY_KEY`).

 You can search for the tag `CHANGE ME!` to find the few items that require edits.

-One can use whatever base Docker image one wants for the Elixir build image and the app runner image, but it is recommended that one picks images which have the versions specified; e.g.,
+One can use whatever base Docker image one wants for the Elixir build image and the app runner image, but it is recommended that one picks images which have specific versions for Elixir, Erlang, and Linux; e.g.,

     export APP_BUILDER_ELIXIR_DOCKER_IMAGE=hexpm/elixir:1.11.2-erlang-23.1.1-alpine-3.12.0
     export APP_RUNNER_DOCKER_IMAGE=alpine:3.12.0

+in lieu of

+    export APP_BUILDER_ELIXIR_DOCKER_IMAGE=hexpm/elixir:latest
+    export APP_RUNNER_DOCKER_IMAGE=alpine:latest

 ## Sample Phoenix App without DB